-- Conformity to ITU-T I-series (ISDN) recommendation as I122, "Framework for Additional Packet Mode Bearer Services." - The ANSI-adopted Frame Relay encapsulation specification, T1.618 - The ITU-T-adopted Frame Relay encapsulation specification, Q.922 Annex A - Conformity to Internet Engineering Task Force (IETF) encapsulation in accordance with RFC 1294, except bridging.
+- Conformity to ITU-T I-series (ISDN) recommendation as I122, "Framework for Additional Packet Mode Bearer Services." - The ANSI-adopted Frame Relay encapsulation specification, T1.618

-- Support for a keepalive mechanism, a multicast group, and a status message, as follows: - The keepalive mechanism provides an exchange of information between the network server and the switch to verify that data is flowing. - The multicast mechanism provides the network server with its local data link connection identifier (DLCI) and the multicast DLCI.
+- The ITU-T-adopted Frame Relay encapsulation specification, Q.922 Annex A - Conformity to Internet Engineering Task Force (IETF) encapsulation in accordance with RFC 1490, except bridging. - Support for a keepalive mechanism, a multicast group, and a status message, as follows: - The keepalive mechanism provides an exchange of information between the network server and the switch to verify that data is flowing. - The multicast mechanism provides the network server with a local data link connection identifier (DLCI) and a multicast DLCI.
 This feature is specific to our implementation of the Frame Relay joint specification. - The status mechanism provides an ongoing status report on the DLCIs known by the switch. - Transmission of congestion information from Frame Relay to DECnet Phase IV and CLNS.
 This mechanism promotes Forward Explicit Congestion Notification (FECN) bits from the Frame Relay layer to upper-layer protocols after checking for the FECN bit on the incoming DLCI.
 Use this Frame Relay congestion information to adjust the sending rates of end hosts.
 FECN-bit promotion is enabled by default on any interface using Frame Relay encapsulation.
 No configuration is required. - Support for Frame Relay Inverse Address Resolution Protocol (InvARP) as described in RFC 1293 for the AppleTalk, Banyan VINES, DECnet, IP, and IPX protocols, as well as native Hello packets for DECnet, CLNP, and Banyan VINES.
 It allows a router running Frame Relay to discover the protocol address of a device associated with the virtual circuit. - Support for Frame Relay switching, whereby packets are switched based on the DLCI (a Frame Relay equivalent of a MAC-level address).
 Routers are configured as a hybrid DTE switch or pure Frame Relay DCE access node in the Frame Relay network.
-Cisco's implementation of Frame Relay switching allows the following configurations: - Switching over an IP tunnel - Network to Network Interface (NNI) to other Frame Relay switches - Local serial-to-serial switching - Support for subinterfaces associated with a physical interface.
-The software groups one or more permanent virtual circuits under separate subinterfaces, which in turn are located under a single physical interface.
-See the "Configuring Interfaces" chapter in the Router Products Configuration Guide for more information about configuring subinterfaces on serial interfaces running Frame Relay encapsulation.
-Also see the sections "Associate a DLCI with an Interface" and "Frame Relay Configuration Examples" later in this chapter. - Support of the Frame Relay DTE MIB specified in RFC 1315.
-However, the error table is not implemented.
-To use the Frame-Relay MIB, refer to your MIB publications.
+Cisco's implementation of Frame Relay switching allows the following configurations: - Switching over an IP tunnel - Network to Network Interface (NNI) to other Frame Relay switches - Local serial-to-serial switching